Sigma basics

 Pages

-Workbooks have pages, which are like spreadsheet tabs.
+Workbooks have pages, like spreadsheet tabs.
 You can use a page as a traditional BI dashboard and display or export it.
 For more information see Workbooks overview.

 Elements